FrezsSec/SOC-Automation-Environment-Setup-with-Wazuh-TheHive-and-Shuffle/README.md

   ![14](https://github.com/FrezsSec/Setting-Up-SOC-Automation-with-Wazuh-TheHive-and-Shuffle/assets/173344802/a404569d-0fd2-426c-b5be-97428dad0ef2)

 4. Scroll down to change your hostname.
-I changed mine to "wazuh."
+I changed mine to "Wazuh."
 After that, click on "Create Droplet."

 5. While your droplet is being created, it's crucial to set up a firewall to protect your server from external threats.
 Follow these steps: